Combined Stochastic and Robust Optimization for Electric Autonomous Mobility-on-Demand with Nested Benders Decomposition: Mobility network simulations and sensitivity analysis

-Battery size significantly influences system performance in Chicago, highlighting the high sensitivity of less efficient vehicles to energy storage capacity in high-demand environments.
-As shown in Table~\ref{tab:vehwtchicago}, Vehicle 1's performance remains robust across battery sizes, with consistently low wait times even in the high-demand Chicago setting.
-The median wait time improves modestly from 214s with a 40kWh battery to 203s at both 70 and 100 kWh.
-However, a more pronounced improvement is seen in the upper percentiles.
-The 75th percentile drops from 329s to 258s between 40 and 70kWh and remains unchanged at 100kWh, suggesting that moderate battery increases help reduce occasional peak delays.
-The 95th percentile shows a particularly notable decline, from 1302s at 40kWh to 673s at both 70 and 100 kWh, cutting the longest delays by nearly half.
-Similarly, the number of wait instances exceeding 600~s is more than halved, dropping from 4392 to approximately 1900.
-These upper-percentile improvements highlight that while the median performance of Vehicle 1 is already strong, increasing battery capacity primarily enhances service reliability by mitigating infrequent but severe delays.
-At the same time, Vehicle 1 delivers the highest V2G revenues, ranging from €572 at 40kWh to €580 at 100~kWh, confirming that efficiency and moderate battery sizing jointly support both passenger service and grid interaction.
+Battery size has a substantial influence on system performance in Chicago, with less efficient vehicles showing the greatest sensitivity to energy storage capacity.
+As reported in Table~\ref{tab:vehwtchicago}, Vehicle~1 delivers consistently low wait times across all battery sizes, even under Chicago's higher demand.
+The median wait time improves modestly from 214~s at 40~kWh to 203~s at both 70 and 100~kWh.
+The effect is more visible in the upper percentiles: the 75th percentile drops from 329~s to 258~s between 40 and 70~kWh and remains unchanged at 100~kWh, indicating that a moderate battery increase is sufficient to reduce occasional peak delays.
+The 95th percentile falls from 1302~s at 40~kWh to 673~s at both 70 and 100~kWh, cutting the longest delays by nearly half.
+The number of trips with wait times exceeding 600~s is likewise more than halved, dropping from 4392 to approximately 1900.
+These results show that while Vehicle~1 already performs well at the median, larger batteries primarily improve service reliability by reducing infrequent but severe delays.
+Vehicle~1 also achieves the highest V2G revenues, ranging from \euro{}572 at 40~kWh to \euro{}580 at 100~kWh, confirming that efficiency and moderate battery sizing jointly support both passenger service and grid interaction.